Dinosaur Jr.: 2005 reunion and onward

-The beginnings of a Mascis–Barlow détente started in the mid-'90s when Mascis began showing up at Sebadoh shows.
+Mascis and Barlow began to reconcile when Mascis began showing up at Sebadoh shows.
 "I think he was kind of aware of how much shit I was talking about him," Barlow noted in a 2005 interview, "but I don't think he really ever pursued any of it.
 One of the things that really triggered this, for me to finally just go, 'Hey, you know, maybe this could work,' is when I realized that maybe J wasn't really holding any kind of grudge against me because he didn't like me.
 I was thinking, maybe he just didn't realize what he had done, or maybe he wasn't really aware of how much he'd actually hurt me.
 And when I started to realize that, he kind of became more human to me."

-In 2002, the two shared the stage for two shows in London, with Barlow singing I Wanna Be Your Dog along with Mascis, Ron Asheton, Scott Asheton and Mike Watt, who had been performing Stooges songs as "Asheton, Asheton, Mascis and Watt".
+In 2002, the two shared the stage for two shows in London, with Barlow singing "I Wanna Be Your Dog" along with Mascis, Ron Asheton, Scott Asheton and Mike Watt, who had been performing Stooges songs as "Asheton, Asheton, Mascis and Watt".

-Mascis regained the master rights to the band's first three albums from SST in 2004 and arranged for their reissue on Merge early 2005.
-Later that year, he and Barlow shared the stage at a benefit show for autism at Smith College organized by Barlow's mother in Northampton, Massachusetts, and played together as Deep Wound after Mascis and Sebadoh had completed their respective sets.
+Mascis regained the master rights to the band's first three albums from SST in 2004 and arranged for their reissue on Merge in early 2005.
+Later that year, he and Barlow shared the stage at a benefit show for autism at Smith College in Northampton, Massachusetts organized by Barlow's mother, and played together as Deep Wound after Mascis and Sebadoh had completed their respective sets.

-Following the reissues in 2005, Mascis, Barlow, and Murph finally reunited to play on The Late Late Show with Craig Ferguson on April 15, 2005, and in June that year, they kicked off a tour of Europe.
-While performing in New York City in 2006, much of the band's equipment was stolen while stored outside their hotel and has not yet been recovered.
+Following the reissues in 2005, Mascis, Barlow, and Murph finally reunited to play on The Late Late Show with Craig Ferguson on April 15, 2005.
+In June that year, they kicked off a tour of Europe.
+While performing in New York City in 2006, much of the band's equipment was stolen while stored outside their hotel.
 The band members were later among the curators of 2006's All Tomorrow's Parties festival.